Safe Rollouts

 Threshold

-This is the threshold for when a metric is considered to be failing.
-It is always set to zero so that as soon as there is statistical certainty that a metric is being harmed at all (even for very small values), we consider a safe rollout as failing.
+The threshold for when a metric is considered failing.
+It's always set to zero — as soon as there's statistical certainty that a metric is being harmed at all (even by very small amounts), the safe rollout is marked as failing.

 FAQs

 Safe Rollouts use a fixed ramp-up schedule (10% → 25% → 50% → 75% → 100%) that completes within the first 25% of your configured duration.
-This ensures you start with a small blast radius and quickly scale up if no immediate issues are found.
+This keeps the initial blast radius small and scales up quickly if no immediate issues appear.

-If a guardrail metric crosses a significance threshold indicating a regression, the rollout status will reflect the issue.
+If a guardrail metric crosses a significance threshold indicating a regression, the rollout status reflects the issue.

-• If Automatic Rollback is enabled, the feature will be automatically disabled to prevent further harm.
+- If Automatic Rollback is enabled, GrowthBook automatically disables the feature to prevent further harm.

-• If Automatic Rollback is disabled, you retain control and can choose to manually stop or revert the rollout.
+- If Automatic Rollback is disabled, you retain control and can manually stop or revert the rollout.

 Choose metrics that represent key system health or business outcomes.
 This might include error rates, latency, or conversion rates—whatever signals that the change is working as intended and not causing harm.

-Choosing too many guardrail metrics could increase the chance of false positives, so find a balance between a good mix of critical metrics without adding too many.
+Choosing too many guardrail metrics increases the chance of false positives.
+Aim for a focused set of critical metrics.

 Safe Rollouts use the same analysis engine as GrowthBook experiments but are designed for operational decision-making, not learning.
 The primary goal is to ensure a safe release, not to measure long-term impact.

 Safe Rollouts are built to help you ship confidently and reduce the chance of negative regressions.
-If any guardrail fails, we recommend rolling back your test.
+If any guardrail fails, roll back the change.

-If test results are still inconclusive after the set duration for your safe rollout, we recommend shipping, because there’s no clear evidence that the feature is harmful.
+If results are still inconclusive after the configured duration, ship — there's no clear evidence that the feature is harmful.

-Safe Rollouts therefore bias towards action.
-If you are more uncertain about a feature and want to learn generally about its impact, we recommend running a regular Experiment.
+Safe Rollouts bias towards action.
+If you're more uncertain about a feature and want to learn about its impact, run a regular Experiment instead.